 - d.
 Urban commercial buildings should frame adjacent streets and provide direct access to adjacent public rights-of-way to encourage visibility and accessibility. - e.
 Opportunities to provide spill out retail spaces and patios should be pursued to enliven the adjacent public realm. - f.
 Building lighting and the use of canopies and weather protected areas should be incorporated in the design of the building along building frontages abutting the public realm. - g.
 Commercial buildings should provide enhanced landscape treatments including trees, planting beds, and street furnishings. - h.
 Site furnishings, canopies, and landscaping should frame entrances and pick up/drop off areas.
+Figure 190: Commercial buildings are found at a variety of scales in Niagara.

-- To ensure barrier free access and ease of mobility, public realm elements and spill out retail space should not encroach on the pedestrian clearway. - Temporary patios may be accommodated in the public right-of-way at the discretion of the municipality. - k.
+- j.
+Temporary patios may be accommodated in the public right-of-way at the discretion of the municipality. - k.
 Commercial units in urban settings should support walkability by providing for a number of narrow storefronts with frequent entrances accessed from the sidewalk.